phaustin/climate_students_eoas/_sources/courseware/week7/lab23_cesm-atmospheric-dynamics.md

 Learning goals:
 - Be able to analyse atmospheric dynamics in the CESM climate model data
 - Compare the CESM model to re-analysis data (best guess of observations for most atmospheric dynamics)
+- Become familiar with some of the tools within xCDAT (Xarray Climate Data Analysis Tools), see https://xcdat.readthedocs.io/en/v0.7.2/examples/introduction-to-xcdat.html for more info

 ____________
 ## About the CESM